Ishan9970/Amazon-Sales-Operational-Performance-Analysis/README.md

 This project demonstrates the ability to:

-- Perform end-to-end data analysis
+- Perform end-to-end data analysis using SQL, Python, and Power BI
-- Decompose revenue drivers
+- Quantitatively decompose revenue drivers
-- Translate analytics into business insights
+- Translate data into actionable business insights
+- Identify structural risks in category and geographic concentration
-- Build executive-level BI dashboards
+- Build executive-level dashboards for decision-making